^

 Mixed form

-Diagnosing a cyst with hemorrhage can be difficult because the clinical symptoms are very similar to the signs of inflammation of the abdominal organs.
-As a rule, patients are transported to the hospital with a preliminary conclusion - “acute abdomen”, the diagnosis is already specified on the spot, often during surgery.
-Conservative treatment even in the case of suspicion of a mild form of hemorrhage is ineffective, since in 90% of cases there are relapses.
+Diagnosis of a cyst with hemorrhage can be difficult, since the clinical symptoms are very similar to signs of inflammation of the abdominal organs.
+As a rule, patients are admitted to hospital with a preliminary conclusion - "acute abdomen", the diagnosis is clarified on the spot, often during surgery.
+Conservative treatment, even in case of suspicion of a mild form of hemorrhage, is ineffective, since in 90% of cases there are relapses.

-Diagnostic measures for suspected cyst of the right ovary:
+Diagnostic measures if a cyst of the right ovary is suspected:

-• Collection of anamnestic information, including hereditary, family information.
+• Collection of anamnestic information, including hereditary and family information.

-• Refinement of subjective complaints in the sense of localization, nature, frequency of pain.
+• Clarification of subjective complaints in terms of localization, nature, and frequency of pain.

-• Ultrasound - transabdominal, transvaginal - echoscopic picture of the state of the pelvic organs and the abdominal cavity, including tumors.
+• Ultrasound – transabdominal, transvaginal – echoscopic picture of the condition of the pelvic organs and abdominal cavity, including neoplasms.

-• Vaginal fornix may be punctured to determine if there is blood in the peritoneum.
+• A puncture of the vaginal vault may be performed to determine the presence of blood in the peritoneum.

-• Diagnostic laparoscopy, during which direct removal of a cyst is possible.
+• Diagnostic laparoscopy, during which direct removal of the cyst is possible.

-• OAK - complete blood count, blood biochemistry.
+• OAC – complete blood count, blood biochemistry.

-• Computed tomography to determine the structure of the capsule, the contents of the cyst, the presence of adhesions and relationships with nearby organs.
+• Computed tomography to determine the structure of the capsule, the contents of the cyst, the presence of adhesions and the relationship with nearby organs.

-Ultrasound is the most informative method for detecting cystic tumors, as a rule, accurate conclusions can be made with transvaginal examination.
+Ultrasound is the most informative method for detecting cystic neoplasms; as a rule, accurate conclusions can be made during transvaginal examination.
 The accuracy of this method reaches 90%.

-Most often in women, at the clinical examination, follicular cysts are detected.
-The norm of the follicle in the ovary, which are visualized on ultrasound, is from one millimeter to 30 millimeters.
-Any follicle over 30 mm can be diagnosed as a functional cyst.
+Most often, follicular cysts are detected in women randomly during a medical examination.
+The norm for follicles in the ovary, which are visualized on ultrasound, is from one millimeter to 30 millimeters.
+Any follicle larger than 30 mm can be diagnosed as a functional cyst.

-Ultrasonography identifies such cysts depending on the structure of the capsule, the color of the contents:
+Ultrasound identifies the following cysts depending on the structure of the capsule and the color of the contents:

 • Functional cysts – follicular and luteal.